CharlesAMiller/Cenith-Assignment3/README.md

 Additionally, I could also add a step in the workflow to generate coverage stats.

 ## Usage
+This was primarily tested on Python 3.11, though I think 3.9 or 3.10 ought to work too.

 ```
 python3 assignment.py [-h] [--strict] [-e HEALTH] [-m MOVES] <filename>
 ```